wp-plugins/thinktwit/readme.txt

  * Can specify maximum number of days back to display
  * Supports no-caching, to prevent caching of tweets by caching engines such as WP Super Cache
  * Supports CURL as an alternative to access the Twitter API if URL file-access is disabled
- * Supports optional caching of tweets
+ * Supports optional caching of tweets and avatars
  * Can display the avatar of the Twitter user
  * Output can be filtered (using apply_filters)

 Requirements/Restrictions:
 -------------------------
- * Works with Wordpress 2.8.6 to 3.2.1, not tested with other versions
+ * Works with Wordpress 2.8.6 to 3.3.2, not tested with other versions
  * Can be installed using the widgets sidebar
  * Can also be used via shortcode or Output Anywhere (PHP function call)